Last Updated on April 6, 2022 by Anne-Marie

 Butter: substitute the butter with a vegan buttery spread like Earth Balance.

-Egg: make this a no eggs peanut butter cookies recipe by using an egg substitute, like Follow Your Heart Vegan Egg or Bob's Red Mill Egg Replacer.
+Egg: make this a no eggs cookies recipe by using an egg substitute, like Follow Your Heart Vegan Egg or Bob's Red Mill Egg Replacer.

-You can also freeze gluten free peanut butter cookies.
 This is ideal for those of you who love to bake in batches for big events.
-Or just found you made too much and don't want to eat all the cookies.

-Just store in Ziplock freezer bags with the air pressed out to prevent freezer burn.
+Just store in Ziploc freezer bags with the air pressed out to prevent freezer burn.
 (Remember to date and label your container or bag.)

-The peanut butter cookies will be fine frozen up to 3 months.
+Cookies can be frozen for up to 3 to 4 months.

 More cookie recipes